jhwhenry/cpd/CPD_Upgrade_485_to_511_TEST.md

 ```

 - Apply the workaround for addressing the issue "TS018466973 - Lineage Tab page is keep on spinning."
-The detailed steps needs confirmation by Sanjit.
+Refer to the detailed steps updated by Sanjit 2/17/2025 in the ticket.

 #### 4.1.3 Migrating from MANTA Automated Data Lineage to IBM Manta Data Lineage